adstuart/azure-privatelink-dns-microhack/README.md

 Verify:

-- Clear the DNS cache on your Azure client VM via 'ipconfig /flushdns'.
+- Clear the DNS cache on your Azure client/mgmt VM via 'ipconfig /flushdns'.
 - Clear the DNS cache on your Azure DNS server VM.
 (Connect via RDP, browse DNS Manager, right-click server name 'clear cache')
-- Re-run nslookup on the client VM in Azure to ensure the Private IP is once again being returned, and you can browse via SSMS, proving that Private Link is operational
+- Re-run nslookup on the client/mgmt VM in Azure to ensure the Private IP is once again being returned, and you can browse via SSMS, proving that Private Link is operational

 ## :checkered_flag: Results

 - You are now using Azure Private Link to access your SQL server alongside the use of a custom DNS server inside of Azure.
-DNS requests from your client VM within the Spoke VNet are being sent via the Microsoft Windows Server inside of your Hub VNet.
+DNS requests from your client/mgmt VM within the Spoke VNet are being sent via the Microsoft Windows Server inside of your Hub VNet.
 This server is configured to send all unknown requests to Azure DNS.

 # Challenge 6 : Use Private Link to access an Azure SQL Server over a Private Hybrid Connection